vasilybodnarchuk/QueueSafeValue/README.md

 ## 🇨​​​​​🇴​​​​​🇲​​​​​🇲​​​​​🇦​​​​​🇳​​​​​🇩 &nbsp; 🇶​​​​​🇺​​​​​🇪​​​​​🇺​​​​​🇪​​​​​

-- stores `commands` and executes them sequentially with the correct priority.
+- stores `commands` and executes them sequentially with the correct priority
--  `QueueSafeValue` has a built-in `command queue` (`priority queue`) where all
--  `closures` (`commands`) will be placed and perfomed after.
+-  `QueueSafeValue` has a built-in `command queue` (`priority queue`) where all `closures` (`commands`) will be placed and perfomed after

-## 🇨​​​​​🇴​​​​​🇲​​​​​🇲​​​​​🇦​​​​​🇳​​​​​🇩 &nbsp; 🇨​​​​​🇱​​​​​🇴​​​​​🇸​​​​​🇺​​​​​🇷​​​​​🇪​​​​​
+## 🇨​​​​​🇱​​​​​🇴​​​​​🇸​​​​​🇺​​​​​🇷​​​​​🇪​​​​​​​​​🇸​

 - is a closure inside which the value is accessed
 - protected from concurrent access to `value` (works as `critical section`, implementation based on `DispatchGroup`)

 *Available command closures*:
+- `commandClosure` -  provides access to the `value`
+- `accessClosure` - provides direct access to the value (using `inout` keyword)
+- `commandCompletionClosure` - a closure that must always be performed (called) if available as a property inside the `commandClosure` or `accessClosure`.
+Executing the closure notifies the `command queue` that the `command` has completed.
+After that, the `command queue` will unblock the access to the value and execute the next `command`, if it exists.

+*Execution method*:
-- `commandClosure` - default closure that expects to work with serial code within itself
+- `completion commandClosure/accessClosure` -  closure that expects to work with serial code within itself.
-- `manually completed commandClosure` -  closure that expects to work with serial / asynchronous code within itself.
-This closure must be completed manually by calling the `CommandCompletionClosure`, placed as a property inside `commandClosure`
+- `manualCompletion commandClosure/accessClosure` -  closure that expects to work with serial / asynchronous code within itself.
+This closure must be completed manually by calling the `CommandCompletionClosure`, placed as a property inside `commandClosure` or `accessClosure`

-## 🇦​​​​​🇨​​​​​🇨​​​​​🇪​​​​​🇸​​​​​🇸 &nbsp; 🇨​​​​​🇱​​​​​🇴​​​​​🇸​​​​​🇺​​​​​🇷​​​​​🇪​​​​​

-- same as `commandClosure`, but has direct access to the value (using the `input` keyword)

-## 🇨​​​​​🇴​​​​​🇲​​​​​🇲​​​​​🇦​​​​​🇳​​​​​🇩 &nbsp; ​​​​🇨​​​​​🇴​​​​​🇲​​​​​🇵​​​​​🇱​​​​​🇪​​​​​🇹​​​​​🇮​​​​​🇴​​​​​🇳 &nbsp; 🇨​​​​​​​​​​🇱​​​​​🇴​​​​​🇸​​​​​🇺​​​​​🇷​​​​​🇪​​​​​

-- a closure that must always be performed (called) if available as a property inside the `commandClosure`

 ### Request components:

 ## 🇸​​​​​🇨​​​​​🇭​​​​​🇪​​​​​🇩​​​​​🇺​​​​​🇱​​​​​🇪​​​​​

-> describes will func be executed synchronously or asynchronously.
+> describes will func be executed synchronously or asynchronously

 *Available schedules*:
 - `wait` - (sync) performs `commands` sequentially.
-Blocks the queue where this code runs until it completed.
+Blocks the queue where this code runs until it completed
-- `async` - performs a `command` asynchronously of the queue that calls this function.
+- `async` - performs a `command` asynchronously of the queue that calls this function

 ## 🇵​​​​​🇷​​​​​🇮​​​​​🇴​​​​​🇷​​​​​🇮​​​​​🇹​​​​​🇾​​​​​

-> describes when (in what order) `command` will be executed in `command queue`.
+> describes when (in what order) `command` will be executed in `command queue`

 *Available priorities*:
-- `lowestPriority` - a `command` with `lowest priority` will be executed last.
+- `lowestPriority` - a `command` with `lowest priority` will be executed last
-- `highestPriority` - a `command` with `highest priority` will be executed first.
+- `highestPriority` - a `command` with `highest priority` will be executed first

 ## 🇨​​​​​🇴​​​​​🇲​​​​​🇲​​​​​🇦​​​​​🇳​​​​​🇩​​​​​

-> describes what to do with `value`
+> describes what to do with `value` (provides access to the `value`)

 ### Available synchronous commands:

-### 1. Synchronously `get` value
+### 1.  `get` value synchronously

 * returns `CurrentValue` or `QueueSafeValueError`
 * is used when only the return `value` is required (no `value` processing)